-Fig. 5.
+Fig. 6.
 A staircase, l , being updated by the insertion of p.
 The dotted line identifies the range of p's influence: [y(p), y(v')).
 The open circles are extremal points that must be removed from the staircase (and hence from which leaf-to-root traversals are applied).
-By the assumption that p belongs to layer l , if the top of some slice u (indicated by dashed lines) is inside p's range of influence, then the entry point for staircase l in that slice is given by $\operatorname{pred}{\operatorname{entry}(u)}(x(p))$; otherwise, some other staircase would intercede between staircase l and p.
-Similarly, if the bottom of the slice is inside p's range of influence, then the exit point for staircase l in that slice is given by $\operatorname{pred}{\operatorname{exit}(u)}(x(p))$
+By the assumption that p belongs to layer l , if the top of some slice u (indicated by dashed lines) is inside p's range of influence, then the entry point for staircase l in that slice is given by $pred{entry(u)}(x(p))$; otherwise, some other staircase would intercede between staircase l in that slice is given by $pred{exit(u)}(x(p))$.